Do you want to add an HTML sitemap page in WordPress?

 Then, type ‘shortcode’ into the search box and select the ‘Shortcode’ block.

-After that, simply copy and paste one of the following shortcodes in the text editor.
+After that, simply copy and paste one of the following shortcodes into the text editor.
+The first shortcode will list your posts by category, and the second shortcode will list your pages.

 Once you’ve done that, click ‘Publish’ or ‘Update’ to save your changes.